aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 ![Slice shell](../images/slice_shell.png)

 !!! note
-    It’s important to note that topology aware routing is still in **beta**.
+    It's important to note that topology aware routing is still in **beta**.
 Also, this feature is more predictable when workloads are widely and evenly distributed across the cluster topology.
 Therefore, it is highly recommended to use it in conjunction with scheduling constraints that increase the availability of an application such as [pod topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).

 **Using Autoscalers: Provision Nodes to a Specific AZ**

 _We strongly recommend_ running your workloads in highly available environments across multiple AZs.
 This improves the reliability of your applications, especially when there is an incident of an issue with an AZ.
 In the case you're willing to sacrifice reliability for the sake of reducing their network-related costs, you can restrict your nodes to a single AZ.

 To run all your Pods in the same AZ, either provision the worker nodes in the same AZ or schedule the Pods on the worker nodes running on the same AZ.
 To provision nodes within a single AZ, define a node group with subnets belonging to the same AZ with [Cluster Autoscaler (CA)](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
-For [Karpenter,](https://karpenter.sh/) use “[_topology.kubernetes.io/zone”_](http://topology.kubernetes.io/zone%E2%80%9D) and specify the AZ where you’d like to create the worker nodes.
+For [Karpenter,](https://karpenter.sh/) use “[_topology.kubernetes.io/zone”_](http://topology.kubernetes.io/zone%E2%80%9D) and specify the AZ where you'd like to create the worker nodes.
 For example, the below Karpenter provisioner snippet provisions the nodes in the us-west-2a AZ.

 **Karpenter**